-Grants were approved under the main grants programme in respect of projects as follows:
+Grants were approved under the Mains Grants programme in respect of projects as follows:

-Ascension Community Trust - Garden Community Café: £31,395.
+Ascension Community Trust - Garden Community Cafe £34,979

 To improve the aspirations and abilities of communities in Custom House and Canning Town.
-Key activities will be to integrate the community through community spaces, social activities and volunteering; to improve health and wellbeing, with a focus on mental health; to reduce the vulnerability of struggling families and to improve the education of young people.
+Key objectives were to integrate the community through community spaces, social activities and volunteering; to improve health and wellbeing, with a focus on mental health; to reduce the vulnerability of struggling families and improve the education of young people.

-Ascension Eagles Cheerleaders: She Leads Project: £30,000.
+Ascension Eagles Cheerleaders - She Leads Project £35,000

-To empower and create opportunities for females, including building on existing relationships with members to deliver training around life skills; bringing in strong female examples to deliver talks to young people and their families; visits to employers where women lead in the workplace; provide a training programme to enable participants to gain coaching qualifications and experience; to continue its junior leadership programme; AEC/Talent Central Community Classes; and Talent Central School classes throughout the school year and Showcase events.
+To empower and create opportunities for females, including building on existing relationships with members to deliver training around life skills; bringing in strong female examples to deliver talks to young people and their families; visits to employers where women lead in the workplace; providing a training programme to enable participants to gain coaching qualifications and experience; to continue its junior leadership programme; AEC/Talent Central Community Classes and Talent Central School Classes throughout the school year and Showcase events.

-Ambition - Aspire - Achieve - Project Blunt: £21,000.
+Ambition - Aspire - Achieve - Project Blunt £21,900

-To provide a positive response to the increasing risk of and direct involvement of young people in gangs, weapons use and criminality; to provide detached youth work in the Trust's area and work directly with primary and secondary schools targeting years 5, 6, 7 and 8.
+To provide a positive response to the increasing risk of and direct involvement of young people in gangs, weapons use and criminality; to provide detached youth work in the Trust's area and work directly with primary and secondary schools targeting years 6, 7 and 8.